 Using the above chart you can see that any and all computers made before 2011 had USB 2.0 at best, so if your laptop or desktop is from 2011 or earlier this could be your reason for slow transfers.

 The annoying thing is that even on new computers there are often still USB 2.0 ports.
-That is because the companies that make these things cheap out as many devices like a mouse and keyboard don’t need anything better than a USB 2.0 port.
+That is because many devices like a mouse and keyboard don’t need anything better than a USB 2.0 port.
 So, even though you might have a newer laptop a common theme I have seen is that a laptop might have 3 USB ports on it but 2 of them will be USB 2.0 and only 1 of them will be the newest USB 3.1 or USB 3.2 or whatever.
 If you are confused which one is which you can check your laptop case for a text label, try looking at the side or bottom of the laptop near the USB port in question, or you can also check your computer’s online user manual.
 If all else fails, try calling customer service.

 Another common issue is that if you use an old USB 2.0 hub with a new USB 3.1 port you will only get the USB 2.0 speeds.
 So, if you are using a hub and getting slow speeds, try plugging your card reader directly into your computer and see if that improves things at all.